General Terms and Conditions of

 (3) This agreement shall not be assigned or transferred by either party except with the written consent of the other.

 (4) Each party shall be responsible for all its legal, accountancy or other costs and expenses incurred in the performance of its obligation hereunder.

-(2) Each party agrees to submit to the jurisdiction of the courts having jurisdiction for the Seller.
+(2) Each party agrees to submit to the jurisdiction of the courts selected by the Seller.

 (3) The Seller shall have the right to bring a claim before a court at the Purchaser‘s principal place of business or at his discretion before any other court being competent according to any national or international law.